Approximating branchwidth on parametric extensions of planarity: Proof for

-We stress that \cref{from_surfex} is a special case of the main structural result in \cite{thilikos2024excluding} that provides tree decompositions of spherical embeddings instead of similar decompositions for general surfaces.
-It follows from the results of \cite{thilikos2024excluding} that \Cref{from_surfex} is tight in the sense that no such tree decomposition is possible for graphs containing a large handle wall or a crosscap wall.
+We stress that \cref{from_surfex} is a special case of the main structural result in \cite{thilikos2024Wexcluding} that provides tree decompositions of spherical embeddings instead of similar decompositions for general surfaces.
+Also a{an} \revthree{15. page 11, line 26: ``Also a improved...'' ~$\longrightarrow$~ ``Also an improved...'' } \ans{Fixed.} improved version of \cref{from_surfex} where $f_{\ref{from_surfex}}(k)=\poly(k)$ can be derived by the recent results of \cite{GorskyW25Polynomial} with an algorithm that runs in $\Ocal(2^{\poly(k)}{|V(G)|^6})$.
+It also follows from the results in \cite{Thilikos2025TheGraph} that \cref{from_surfex} is tight in the sense that no such tree decomposition is possible for graphs containing a large handle wall or a crosscap wall.

 \begin{remark} In \cref{from_surfex} we may also assume that, in the second outcome, we also have \begin{itemize} \item[] \begin{itemize} \item[B3.] $\bw(G_{t}')\geq 2$. \end{itemize} \end{itemize} \end{remark} Indeed, for the $t$'s where $\bw(G_t')\leq 1$, we may use \cref{ope_tyop}, in order to construct a tree decomposition of $G_{t}$ of adhesion $\leq f_{\ref{ope_tyop}}(q)$ where each torso has at most $f_{\ref{ope_tyop}}(q)+1$ vertices, assuming that $q=f_{\ref{from_surfex}}(k)$.
 Then we use these decompositions in order to transform the tree decomposition of \cref{from_surfex}, where we may update $f_{\ref{from_surfex}}(k)$ to be $f_{\ref{ope_tyop}}(q)$.
 This is possible because each adhesion set $X$ of $\beta(t)$ is a clique in $G_t$ and thus, the tree decomposition constructed above must have some bag which fully contains $X$.